 Google Ad Grants are designed to help not-for-profits increase visibility, drive traffic, and accomplish organizational goals.
 Some of the most effective ways to use the grant include:

-Raising awareness for your cause
+- Raising awareness for your cause

-Expanding your email subscriber list
+- Expanding your email subscriber list

-Growing an online fundraising campaign
+- Growing an online fundraising campaign

-Encouraging event sign-ups
+- Encouraging event sign-ups

-Recruiting volunteers
+- Recruiting volunteers

 Many non-profits across Canada and the United States have successfully leveraged Google Ad Grants to amplify their impact.
 Here are a few real-world examples:

-Habitat for Humanity – Through Google Ad Grants, they achieved 585 calls, 900 donations, and secured $284,000 in in-kind donations, allowing them to expand their housing initiatives.
+- Habitat for Humanity: Through Google Ad Grants, they achieved 585 calls, 900 donations, and secured $284,000 in in-kind donations.

-Thrive DC – This non-profit experienced double-digit percentage increases in online fundraising for two consecutive years.
+- Thrive DC: This non-profit experienced double-digit percentage increases in online fundraising for two consecutive years.

 How Google Ads Function

 Google Ads is a search-based advertising platform where advertisers bid on keywords to display ads.
-Google Ad Grant recipients can only run text-based search ads—not display or video ads.
+Google Ad Grant recipients can only run text-based search ads, not display or video ads.

-Here is an example of a text-based Search Ad.
-I'm sure you've come across them many times in your internet searches.
 They display with a bold 'Sponsored' tag at the top of all the results, before the organic search results that have been achieved through targeted Search Engine Optimization (SEO) tactics.

 Mastering Google Ad Grants: The Three Pillars of a High-Impact Campaign